Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 Find a rental range, and try out some – or all! – of the concealed carry guns on this list.
 See if there’s one that you seem to like, it points quickly for you and makes it easy for you to hit the target.

-Start with a gun you can hit with then worry about everything else.
+Start with a gun you can shoot accurately, and then consider other factors.

 If you have to shoot for your life, you need to hit the vital areas of the person attacking you, so make sure you get a gun that you can shoot accurately and efficiently in the context you expect to be in.